HSBC Securities lifts Merck & Co. Inc. [MRK] price estimate. Who else is bullish?

 Sponsored

-KEYNOTE-756 is the first positive Phase 3 study with an immunotherapy regimen to demonstrate a statistically significant improvement in pCR rate in the neoadjuvant setting for this patient population.
+Anixa’s breast cancer vaccine is designed to generate T cells that target triple negative breast cancer (“TNBC”).
+Keytruda, a therapy marketed by Merck (NYSE: MRK), is approved for use with chemotherapy before surgery and then alone after surgery to treat both high-risk early-stage and advanced TNBC.

-Merck & Co.
-Inc. represents 2.54 billion in outstanding shares, while the company has a total market value of $267.89 billion with the latest information.
-MRK stock price has been found in the range of $105.67 to $106.77.
+The stocks have a year to date performance of -4.38 percent and weekly performance of -0.53 percent.
+The stock has been moved at 3.06 percent over the last six months.
+The stock has performed -2.67 percent around the most recent 30 days and changed -9.85 percent over the most recent 3-months.

-If compared to the average trading volume of 7.33M shares, MRK reached a trading volume of 7393949 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.44M shares, MRK reached to a volume of 8162381 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 HSBC Securities have made an estimate for Merck & Co.
 Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on July 14, 2023.